jsleb333/paper-decision-trees-as-partitioning-machines/README.md

 ```
 pip install -r requirements.txt
 ```
-The code was written to run on Python 3.6 or higher.
+The code was written to run on Python 3.6 or in a more recent version.

 ## Running the experiments